moq-wg/moq-transport/draft-lcurley-warp.md

 --- abstract

-This document defines the core behavior for Warp video transport protocol.
+This document defines the core behavior for Warp, a segmented live video transport protocol.
 Warp maps live media to QUIC streams based on the underlying media encoding.
 Media is prioritized to minimize latency during congestion.